 - Intelligence gathering

 Training and selection

-The scale weapons for use by operators SWADS’s is a truly extensive.
-As they are trained to handle all types of combat weapons, in addition to standard gear such as ballistic helmets with night optics, and underwater video equipment.
-One fact that makes SWADS’s unique is that they can operate in water, underwater and in the air.
-The weapons which are operated by SWADS are given below
+The armaments used by the Special Warfare Diving and Salvage (SWADS) operators are varied and extensive, as they are trained to handle all types of combat weapons.
+They also utilize standard gear such as ballistic helmets with night optics and underwater video equipment.
+A unique aspect of SWADS is its ability to operate underwater and in the air.
+Some of the weapons commonly utilized by SWADS are listed below.